daniel3735928559/guppy/doc/api.md

       Argument will be null.

     * `completion`: Called when the editor outputs tab completion options.
-Argument is a dictionary with the key `options`, a list of the options for tab-completion.
+Argument is a dictionary with the key `candidates`, a list of the options for tab-completion.

     * `debug`: Called when the editor outputs some debug information.